His wife Christina Jean Paul Benoît tells how her late husband’s life was saved

 Anselme Benoît replied: “The hole is not deep enough, we should dig even deeper.
 Because, I have not wronged anybody my whole life, I would not want my smell to be a problem for people after my death”.
 It was then that a sergeant ordered him to be released.

 52 years later, on the night of Sunday March 21, 2021, Anselme Benoît took his last breath.
-The Kazal community chose to organize his funeral on Saturday March 27, a day which coincides with the commemoration of the 52 years of the massacre.
+The Kazal community chose to organize his funeral on Saturday March 27, a day which coincides with the commemoration of the 52 years since the massacre.